unchartedsoftware/salt-core/README.md

     if (r.isNullAt(0) || r.isNullAt(1)) {
       None
     } else {
-      Some((r.get(0).asInstanceOf[Timestamp].getTime.toDouble, r.getDouble(1)))
+      Some(r.getDouble(0), r.getDouble(1)))
     }
   }
 }

-// create a projection from data-space into 2D tile space val projection = new CartesianProjection(0, 1, (1356998880000D, 0), (1358725677000D, 95.85D))
+// create a projection from data-space into mercator tile space, which is suitable for
+// display on top of a map using a mapping library such as leaflet.js val projection = new MercatorProjection(0, 1, (-180, -90), (180, 90))

-// our value extractor does nothing, since we're just counting records val vExtractor = new ValueExtractor[Any] {
+// our value extractor grabs the number of passengers val vExtractor = new ValueExtractor[Double] {
-  override def rowToValue(r: Row): Option[Any] = {
+  override def rowToValue(r: Row): Option[Double] = {
+    if (r.isNullAt(2)) {
-    return None
+      None
+    } else {
+      Some(r.getInt(2).toDouble)
     }
   }
+}

 // A series ties the value extractors, projection and bin/tile aggregators together.
-// We'll be tiling counts of records per bin, and max/min of the counts per tile
+// We'll be tiling average passengers per bin, and max/min of the bin averages per tile
-// We'll also divide our tiles into 32x32 bins so that the output is readable. val series = new Series((32, 32), cExtractor, projection, vExtractor, CountAggregator, MaxMinAggregator)
+// We'll also divide our tiles into 32x32 bins so that the output is readable, but
+// feel free to generate tiles at any resolution val series = new Series((32, 32), cExtractor, projection, Some(vExtractor), MeanAggregator, Some(MaxMinAggregator))

 // which tiles are we generating? val request = new TileSeqRequest(Seq((0,0,0), (1,0,0)), projection)